 The village once had its own water-powered mill for grinding grain, Slaptonbury Mill; the ruins of this were not finally cleared until the 1980s.
 There is a legend relating to it.
 The ghost of a young girl is said to ride through the village on her pony from Slaptonbury Mill to a farm on the other side of the village, sent on an errand to the mill by her father.
 Both she and the pony are reputed to have drowned in the flooded mill stream, and still today she attempts to return home!
 The hooves of the pony are said to be heard during the hours of darkness only.
 Bearing in mind how many enterprises of an equestrian nature there are in the area, one might suppose there is a rational explanation.

 Whatever the origin of the legend, the mill stream is certainly prone to flooding.
 All the land at that side of the village, including the paddocks now associated with Bury Farm Equestrian Centre were, in the 18th and 19th centuries, known as ‘The Fens’.
 Aerial photographs show that there is likely to have been a sizeable settlement probably pre-dating the medieval period on the land adjacent to the mill.

-The village today has a thriving community, with some local employment, two pubs, a marina and camp-site, a haulage depot, a ‘glamping site’, a very successful Equestrian Centre and a number of farms.
+The Parish today has a thriving community, with some local employment, a pub, a marina and camp-site, a haulage depot, a ‘glamping site’, a very successful Equestrian Centre and a number of farms.
 However, children must travel elsewhere to school, the nearest primary school is in Cheddington and the nearest secondary school is in Wing.
 Buckinghamshire retains grammar schools and the nearest of these is in Aylesbury some 11 miles distant.
 The nearest shops are at least 2 miles away.